buildpacks/spec/extensions/project-descriptor.md

 source-url = "<uri>"
 ```

-* `schema_version` - version identifier for the schema of the `_` table and structure of the project descriptor file.
+* `schema-version` - version identifier for the schema of the `_` table and structure of the project descriptor file.
 * `id` - (optional) the machine readable identifier of the project (ex. "com.example.myservice")
 * `name` - (optional) the human readable name of the project (ex.
 "My Example Service")
 * `version` - (optional) and arbitrary string representing the version of the project